-In the Republic of Macedonia, the Ministry of Local-Self-governance is IPA-component II Coordinator, whereas in Albania the IPA-Component II Coordinator role has been assigned to the Directorate for Institutional Support and Integration process, Unit for Regional Cooperation, within the Ministry of European Integration.
-IPA - Component II Coordinator acts as main contact point between each beneficiary country and the Commission in the all issues relating to the programme.
+In the Republic of Macedonia, the Ministry of Local-Self-governance is an IPA-Component II Coordinator, whereas in Albania, the IPA-Component II Coordinator role has been assigned to the Directorate for Institutional Support and Integration Process, the Unit for Regional Cooperation, within the Ministry of European Integration.
+The IPA-Component II Coordinator acts as the main contact point between each beneficiary country and the Commission in all issues relating to the programme.